Showing posts with label forest. Show all posts

 Maybe some black Angus cows

-We rode to Bankhead National Forrest.
+We rode to the Bankhead National Forrest.

 Grove of trees on Bankhead Highway/33 Highway